dhis2/dhis2-docs/src/user/configure-programs-in-the-maintenance-app.md

     | Data Element | Data Element associated with ProgramStage can be selected as recipient. | Data Element will only be effective if DataElement has value type PHONE_NUMBER/EMAIL. |
     | Tracked Entity Attribute | Tracked Entity Attribute associated with ProgramInstance/Enrollment can be selected as recipient. | Attribute will only be effective if it has value type PHONE_NUMBER/EMAIL. |

-9. Flag **sendRepeatable**.

-    This flag can be used if notification is required to be sent multiple times.
-For example in case of repeatable program stage, same notification will be sent as many times as the stage is repeated.

 10. Click **Save**.